auth0/docs/articles/user-profile/normalized.md

+---
+description: Auth0 normalizes common user properties in the User Profile.
+---

 # Auth0 Normalized User Profile

-Because individual identity providers (known as **Connections** in Auth0) provide differing amounts of information about a user, Auth0 normalizes common and frequently used properties in the User Profile.
+Since every identity provider provides a different set of information about a user, Auth0 normalizes common profile properties in the User Profile.

 For example, `user_name` in the User Profile contains details that may have been returned as `surname` or `last_name`.

 ## Normalized User Profile Schema

-These are the attributes that Auth0 will map to a common schema:
+The attributes that Auth0 maps to a common schema are listed below.

-*Fields that are **always generated**: *
+Fields that are always generated:

-* **`name`**: the user's full name;
+* **`name`**: the user's full name.
-* **`nickname`**:the user's username;
+* **`nickname`**: the user's username.
-* **`picture`**: the URL pointed to the user's picture.
-If unavailable, Auth0 will use the Gravatar image associated with the user's email address;
+* **`picture`**: the URL of the user's picture.
+If unavailable, Auth0 uses the Gravatar image associated with the user's email address.
 * **`user_id`**: the user's unique identifier.
 This is unique per Connection, but the same for all apps that authenticate via that Connection.

-*Fields that are generated if details are available:*
+Fields that are generated when the details are available:

-* **`email`**: the user's email address;
+* **`email`**: the user's email address.
-* **`email_verified`**: the `true/false` value indicating if the user's email address has been verified;
+* **`email_verified`**: a boolean indicating if the user's email address has been verified.
-* **`given_name`**: the user's first name;
+* **`given_name`**: the user's first name.
 * **`family_name`**: the user's last name.

 ### Additional Attributes

 The User Profile includes an array of identities.
-In the common use case (logging in with a single provider), the array contains only one element.
+In the most common case (logging in with a single provider), the array contains only one element.

-In the event that the user logs in with a single provide, the array contains one element.
 If the user has multiple accounts linked, the array will have an element for each associated account.

-See [account linking](/link-accounts) for more information.
+**NOTE:** For more information, see: [Link Accounts](/link-accounts).

 The `identities` array contains the following attributes:

-* `access_token`: if the identity provider implements OAuth2, you will find the `access_token` that can be used to call the provider API and obtain more information about the user;
-* `access_token_secret`: **currently only for Twitter**.
-If the identity provider is OAuth 1.0a, an  `access_token_secret` property will be present and can be used to call the provider API and obtain more information from the user;
+* `access_token_secret`: If the identity provider is using OAuth 1.0a, an `access_token_secret` property will be present that can be used to call the provider API and obtain more information about the user (currently only for Twitter).
-* `connection`: the name of the connection;
+* `connection`: the name of the connection.
-* `expires_in`: the length of time before the token expires;
+* `expires_in`: the length of time before the token expires.
-* `isSocial`: indicates if the provider is a Social provider;
+* `isSocial`: indicates if the provider is a Social provider.
-* `provider`: the provider of the connection;
+* `provider`: the provider of the connection.
 * `user_id`: the unique identifier of the user for this connection.

-> **NOTE:** Auth0 will pass through to the app any other properties supplied by the identity provider, even those that are not mapped to the standard attributes named above.
+**NOTE:** Auth0 will pass to your app all other properties supplied by the identity provider, even if those that are not mapped to the standard attributes listed above.

-## Keeping User Data on your Application
+## Storing User Data

-When outsourcing user authentication, there generally is no need to keep a Users/Passwords table.
-Even so, you might still want to associate application data to authenticated users.
+When outsourcing user authentication, there is usually no need to maintain your own users/passwords table.
+Even so, you may still want to associate application data to authenticated users.

-For example, you could have a **Users table** that would have a copy of each user authenticated by Auth0.
-Every time a users logs in, you would search the table for that user.
+For example, you could have a *Users table* that lists each user authenticated by Auth0.
+Every time a users logs in, you could search the table for that user.
 If the user does not exist, you would create a new record.
-If it does exist, you would update all fields, essentially keeping a local copy of the user data.
+If they do exist, you would update all fields, essentially keeping a local copy of all user data.

-Alternatively, you might store the user identifier on each table/collection that has user-associated data.
-For smaller applications, that's often simpler to implement.
+Alternatively, you could store the user identifier in each table/collection that has user-associated data.
+This is a simpler implementation suited to smaller applications.

-## Uniquely Identifying Users from Auth0
+## Uniquely identify users

-There are two recommended options:
+There are two recommended options to uniquely identify your users:

-1. Using the `user_id` property.
-This is guaranteed to be unique per user. (e.g.: `{identity provider id}|{unique id in the provider}`, or `facebook|1234567890`).
+1. By the `user_id` property.
+This is guaranteed to be unique per user (e.g. `{identity provider id}|{unique id in the provider}`, or `facebook|1234567890`).
-2. Using a *natural* key like the `email` property.
-We recommend, however, that you turn on email verification and only use this with providers that require the users to verify their emails.
+2. By a *natural* key, like the `email` property.
+In this case, it is recommended that you enable email verification and only use this option with providers that require that users verify their emails.

 ## Sample User Profiles